HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

 ### Delete staging mismatch

-Use the `manage-dam-staging delete-staging-mismatch` command to delete staging mismatch logs
+Use the `manage-dam-staging delete-staging-mismatch` command to delete staging mismatch logs.

 -   **Command description**